daytonaio/content/guides/20250126_sapat_guide.md

 ## Introduction

-Sapat is a versatile and efficient tool designed to simplify transcription workflows by leveraging powerful AI models.
-Whether you're a content creator, a researcher, or a developer, Sapat enables you to convert video and audio files into accurate transcriptions using services like Azure OpenAI, Groq, and OpenAI.
+Sapat is a versatile and efficient tool designed to simplify transcription workflows by leveraging powerful AI model.
+Whether you're a content creator, a researcher, or a developer, Sapat enables you to convert video and audio files into accurate transcriptions using services like Azure OpenAI, Groq Cloud, and OpenAI.

 This guide will walk you through Sapat's features, setup process, and best practices to help you make the most of this tool.